eristime/pysynth_sample_generator/README.md

 ### Notes:
 Input folder is relative to main.py.
 Every key has to have a value defined.
 Ranges function the same as Python range()-function.
+Doesn't support generating only one sampple.

-No support for one sample generation.
+Pysynth http://mdoege.github.io/PySynth/ is provided with GPL licence and so is this software.